 I would recommend reviewing my original feather and fan afghan pattern for more details about how to work the pattern as well as a stitch chart.
 UPDATE: I have made a video for this stitch!
 YAY!
 I will add the video at the end of this post.
 Please subscribe to my Youtube channel HERE.

-Row 1: Work 119 foundation single crochet stitches [fsc (I just added a video for how to make the foundation single crochet stitch!
-Check it out HERE OR You can see my written photo tutorial for the foundation single stitch here.)]
+Row 1: Work 119 foundation single crochet stitches [fsc (You can learn all about the foundation single crochet stitch here.)]
 Or you can chain 120, sc in the second chain from the hook and each of the remaining stitches.
-(My finished blanket is about 36″ wide.
+(My finished blanket is about 32″ wide.
 You can adjust the width of the blanket by adding or subtracting multiples of 17 fsc.)

 Row 2: Ch 3, 4 dc in same stitch. *Skip one sc, dc in next sc, repeat from * 6 times, skip one sc, 5 dc in next two scs. *Skip one sc, dc in next sc, repeat from * 6 times, skip one sc, 5 dc in next two scs. *Skip one sc, dc in next sc, repeat from * 6 times, skip one sc, 5 dc in next two scs.*Skip one sc, dc in next sc, repeat from * 6 times, skip one sc, 5 dc in next two scs. *Skip one sc, dc in next sc, repeat from * 6 times, skip one sc, 5 dc in next sc.
 Turn.